This blog may contain affiliate links. Read our disclosure policy for more info.

 Like many of the activities in this blog, the memorial is completely free to visit.

 Did you know – the design was commissioned by artist Grega Vezjak who won the bid over hundreds of others.

 17. Visit the Christchurch Botanic Gardens

 One of the largest public gardens in New Zealand (at a huge 52 acres!) is The Christchurch Botanic Gardens.
 You can easily spend a few hours wandering through the different sections here, each section is dedicated to a different season.
-For example, in the Summer section, there are hundreds of roses in bloom, while in the Spring section, you’ll be treated to lots of bright daffodils.
-It’s is one of my favorite places in Christchurch to go for a walk!
+For example, in the summer section, there are hundreds of roses in bloom, while in the spring section, you’ll be treated to lots of bright daffodils.
+It is one of my favorite places in Christchurch to go for a walk!

 The Botanic Gardens Visitor Center, which is where you will enter the gardens on Rolleston Avenue, has a cafe and gift shop plus an interesting exhibition that tells the history of Christchurch through plants and flowers.

 Entrance to the Christchurch Botanic Gardens is free and they’re open from 7 am until late (this changes depending on the season.)

 Just a 15-minute drive from the CBD in the suburb of New Brighton, you can’t but miss New Brighton Pier, which is the longest ocean pier in Australasia at 300 meters (984 feet) in length.
 The pier was constructed in 1894, but it was a wooden pier.
 That wooden pier was demolished in 1965 and the new concrete pier you see today opened to the public just under 25 years ago in 1997.